Vive la Belle Époque! The Story of Giovanni Boldini and Franca Florio

 One surely needs time to let their own style emerge and you’ll notice there is none of his later swishing style here.
 The influence of his classic schooling in this early work is shown through the chiaroscuro, meaning the bold use of light-dark contrast.
 It bares little resemblance to the work he later went on to produce.
 However, please don’t get me wrong, this oil-on-canvas represents a remarkable achievement for such a young boy.
 I couldn’t have painted my face that well however much I tried!

 Soon enough, the budding artist steered away from his studies and found himself more interested in other things.
-He liked the immediacy of the Macchiaioli's “light and shadow” technique and their use of realism and he produced a good number of landscape drawings and paintings, in this style.
-Nevertheless, the countryside with its sheaves of straw drying in the sun and its drowsy cattle did not transfix Giovanni quite as much.
+He liked the immediacy of the Macchiaioli group’s “light and shadow” technique and their use of realism, so he produced a good number of landscape drawings and paintings in this style.
+Nevertheless, the countryside with its sheaves of straw drying in the sun and its drowsy cattle did not transfix Boldini quite as much.

-Since the dawn of his artistic journey, Boldini showed a predilection for the portrait genre and this bonded well with his natural flare for networking.
+Since the dawn of his artistic journey, Boldini showed a predilection for portraiture and this bonded well with his natural flare for networking.
 Florence opened its doors to him and he was invited to the mansions of nobles, socialites and people of interest.

-Giovanni travelled relentlessly.
-He lived in London and Paris which gave him the chance to meet other artists from the international scene, like, Degas and John Singer Sargent.
-The European Belle Époque was shining in all its splendour while he feverishly produced portraits of the famous and well-born.
+Boldini traveled relentlessly.
+He lived in London and Paris which gave him the chance to meet other artists from the international scene, like, Edgar Degas and John Singer Sargent.
+The European Belle Époque was shining in all its splendor while he feverishly produced portraits of the famous and well-born.

 Boldini’s Franca Florio